MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-copilot-features.md

    :::image type="content" source="media/copilot-admin-summary-mini.png" alt-text="enable Copilot for customer summary" lightbox="media/copilot-admin-summary.png":::

-Perform the steps in [display case summary on custom case forms](copilot-powerapps-settings.md) to ensure that the Copilot case summary is displayed in custom forms.
+Perform the steps in [display case summary on custom case forms](copilot-powerapps-settings.md) for the Copilot case summary to be displayed on custom case forms.

 ## Record feedback

-In the corresponding Copilot configuration pages, you can select **Record transcripts of agent interaction with Copilot, agent actions, and agent feedback on AI suggestions** to record how agents are interacting with Copilot and understand its impact.
-Agents can share feedback about Copilot actions.
-This helps Copilot perform better.
+In the corresponding Copilot configuration pages, you can select **Record transcripts of agent interaction with Copilot, agent actions, and agent feedback on AI suggestions** to record and understand how agents are interacting with Copilot and how Copilot is performing in a support organization.
+Agents can also share feedback about Copilot actions, that helps Copilot perform better.
 You can use the data to analyze knowledge sources, and also build usage reports.

 ## Enable Copilot in agent experience profiles